GPTGenius/chatgpt-vercel/README.md

 - Rename your `.env.expample` file to `.env` and set **OPENAI_API_KEY**
 - Set **OPENAI_API_KEY** within the page

+> Attention: For Vercel, all environment variables need to be redeployed to take effect.

 ## Configurations
 ### Deployment Configurations
 All deployment configurations could be configured in the `.env` file or in **Environment Variables** of Vercel